 Check out this Blog report which explains issues you should be taking into account: Why NT householders should be moving fast to lock in solar benefits while they still can

 Rooftop solar makes real financial sense for businesses, industries and institutions because most of them mainly operate during the day – the time when the sun shines longest and strongest.

 The benefits of scale also mean commercial solar installations typically cost less per kW than residential solar.

 Like residential solar, what you pay will vary according to the size of the installation, the location, the situation and the selected components.
 It also can be influenced by special safety requirements – for example on a dangerous site like an oil and gas depot.

-As with domestic solar, these prices are higher than in Southern States due to the harsh climatic conditions, remoteness and the need to cyclone proof installations in the Top End.
+As with domestic solar, the cost of a commercial system in the NT is higher than in Southern States due to the harsh climatic conditions, remoteness and the need to cyclone proof installations in the Top End . . .

 Like householders, Territory businesses have the benefit of generous government incentives and concessions.
 But they also get the benefit of on-going TAX BREAKS not available to householders.

-Because they mainly operate when the sun is shining, businesses also can get MAXIMUM savings from directly USING all the FREE electricity their system produces instead of paying high “peak” rates for power from the grid.
-And this continues day after day over the years ahead, with minimal maintenance costs being the only outlay they need to pay.
+Because they mainly operate when the sun is shining, businesses also can get MAXIMUM savings from directly USING all the FREE electricity their system produces.

 The savings can be great – for example as much as $2,000 a month for a modest 30kW system, meaning very rapid payback periods.
 For bigger businesses with bigger installations, the savings run into tens of thousands of dollars a year.